Water: Industrial applications

 Many industrial processes rely on reactions using chemicals dissolved in water, suspension of solids in water slurries or using water to dissolve and extract substances, or to wash products or process equipment.
 Processes such as mining, chemical pulping, pulp bleaching, paper manufacturing, textile production, dyeing, printing, and cooling of power plants use large amounts of water, requiring a dedicated water source, and often cause significant water pollution.

 Water is used in power generation.
 Hydroelectricity is electricity obtained from hydropower.
 Hydroelectric power comes from water driving a water turbine connected to a generator.
 Hydroelectricity is a low-cost, non-polluting, renewable energy source.
 The energy is supplied by the motion of water.
 Typically a dam is constructed on a river, creating an artificial lake behind it.
 Water flowing out of the lake is forced through turbines that turn generators.

 Pressurized water is used in water blasting and water jet cutters.
 High pressure water guns are used for precise cutting.
 It works very well, is relatively safe, and is not harmful to the environment.
 It is also used in the cooling of machinery to prevent overheating, or prevent saw blades from overheating.

 Water is also used in many industrial processes and machines, such as the steam turbine and heat exchanger, in addition to its use as a chemical solvent.
 Discharge of untreated water from industrial uses is pollution.
 Pollution includes discharged solutes (chemical pollution) and discharged coolant water (thermal pollution).
 Industry requires pure water for many applications and uses a variety of purification techniques both in water supply and discharge.

+The digital sector, especially Artificial intelligence use large amount of water, so AI expansion can "threaten global and national water security".